 If you have not configured automated downloads, you can initiate the download preparation per file.
 Video files that are ready for download will have the Recorded Source status and None for the Download.

 Select your desired video file and then click the PREPARE FOR DOWNLOAD button.

 Our platform will show the Preparing status now and once that is completed, the status will change to Ready.

 Bear in mind that the original files and the downloadable version take storage space.

 If you want to delete any recordings, click on the three dots on the right.

-If using bulk download, besides recorded files, you download a CSV file with call details for each file.
-This might take a few minutes if you have a lot of recordings.
+If using bulk download, besides recorded files, you will download a .csv file with call details for each file.
+This can take a few minutes depending on the number of recordings.

 Refer to our API documentation to download one or multiple voice recordings over API.